trozlabs/zoinx/readme.md

 Entities can be thought of as a full CRUD stack where there is an API route a corresponding Service and Domain.
 The Domain file is responsible for defining the MongoDB Schema.
-A collection with the a Schema name, provided in the options, will be created if the application server is run.
+A collection with the Schema name, provided in the options, will be created if the application server is run.

 Features can be treated as an Entity but features define a broader set of